 The Internal Revenue Service and the great state of California are your chief financial partners in your divorce.
 The shifting of income from the spouse paying support to the receiving spouse can create significant additional cash flow to both spouses.
 Depending upon the type of assets subject to spousal division, there can be serious tax implications.
 Failure to work closely with your accountant and financial professional in tandem with your chosen divorce attorney could result in a significant loss of opportunity for maximizing after-tax cash-flow and asset values.

-Do Not Neglect to…
+In Marriage and Divorce, Do Not Neglect to…

 Take the opportunity to prepare a fair and reasonable divorce settlement.